Magnus Hirschfeld at the Hotel New Yorker

 On November 22, 1930, Magnus Hirschfeld (1868-1935) arrived via ocean liner in Brooklyn where he was greeted by a distinguished committee of medical practitioners and sociologists.
 He was in New York at the height of his career to begin a well-publicized lecture tour that billed him as “Germany’s Einstein of Sex.”
 As a gay man and a Jew living in Berlin, Hirschfeld had been the target of right-wing zealots and he suffered serious injuries from an attack in 1920.

-During his six-week trip to New York City in 1930, Hirschfeld stayed in a room on the 40th floor of the recently opened Hotel New Yorker, which was one of the largest and most technically advanced hotels in the world.
+Upon arrival for his six-week trip to New York City in 1930, Hirschfeld stayed in a room on the 40th floor of the recently opened Hotel New Yorker, which was one of the largest and most technically advanced hotels in the world.
 When asked why he wanted to stay in the Art Deco-style skyscraper hotel, which was a new building type at the time, he stated, “Because towers reaching to heaven seem to me the very symbol of the America I love and of her high aspirations.”
+The trip was arranged, in part, by Dr. Harry Benjamin and his wife Gretchen.
+Benjamin first met Hirschfeld in Berlin and maintained a life-long friendship.
+During the trip, Benjamin and his wife hosted Hirschfeld at their 239 West 75th Street apartment for dinners and presentations.

 While in New York, he spoke several times at the Labor Temple, 243 East 84th Street (demolished), as well as to both medical and psychoanalytic societies at the Pythian Temple, 175 West 70th Street; New York Academy of Medicine, 1216 Fifth Avenue; and the Newark Labor Lyceum in Newark, New Jersey.
 Hirschfeld presented his lectures in German, which were extensively reported on by the German-language New Yorker Volkszeitung (New York People’s Newspaper) and included accounts of his lectures on homosexuality.